-Kaya was our firstborn child and being raised by very young parents made the family grow together.
-Unconcerned with traditional norms, Kaya was raised to question and to make her own decisions.
-She adored her brothers Jackson and Isaac and considered Christopher Busato her third brother.
-They always played together as children, often with Kaya making the calls.
+Kaya was our firstborn child who adored her brothers Jackson and Isaac.
+They spent much time playing together as young children, often with Kaya making the calls.
 As they grew up they became close friends and relied on each other for insight and support.

 Kaya was inspired by nature, loved the family cottage and took every opportunity to be out on the lake.
 She grew up on and around the water and found peace paddling the kayak or canoe.
-She could hold her own behind the speedboat too, either slalom skiing or wakeboarding with the boys.
+She could hold her own behind the speedboat too, either slalom skiing or wakeboarding with her brothers.

 Kaya loved working with children and was a counsellor for Town of Halton Hills Recreation programs, going on to work in an Administrative role there.
 She was held in high regard for her enthusiasm, infectious smile, organizational skills and passion for her role.